TheFloodDragon/Vault/README.md

 ## Features

 - All the features of the original Vault project
+- Re-coded the entire project to be more efficient and easier to maintain
 - Removed Vault's update checker and need for config files
-- Updated to support newer versions of Minecraft
+- Updated to natively support newer versions of Minecraft
-- The VaultAPI has been implemented into this fork of Vault
-- Moved from using Maven to Gradle
 - Removed all built-in support for old permissions and chat plugins
-- Re-coded the entire project to be more efficient and easier to maintain
 - Moved existing commands under the `vault` command and revised them
 - Lombok has been implemented to reduce boilerplate code
+- Merged the VaultAPI into the project itself
+- Migrated from using Maven to Gradle

 ## Getting Help